isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-live/index.md

 ---

-Where do fleas live?�Often-times, fleas will cause a scare in your home and yard - but you can control these bugs
+Where do fleas live?Often-times, fleas will cause a scare in your home and yard - but you can control these bugs
 .
 Equally important is that fleas will be challenging to track them down and maintain too.
 *In Summary, fleas are mainly ectoparasites & live on pet hosts where they'll suck blood, fleas mate, and ultimately lay eggs.
-They'll live on the pet hosts and wildlife up-to when they're brushed off, fall off or die.�* https://www.youtube.com/watch?v=g6vMqrhltxQ
+They'll live on the pet hosts and wildlife up-to when they're brushed off, fall off or die.* https://www.youtube.com/watch?v=g6vMqrhltxQ
 See top quality flea sprays.